Buyer's Guide for Wheelchair Vans

 Compatibility between the size of a wheelchair fitting in an accessible van and your lifestyle are critical to picking the right wheelchair accessible vehicle.
 Our specialists are trained to evaluate not only the individual’s vehicle needs, but also consider how their mobility products should work together with ease and convenience.

-We encourage you to call or visit so that we can assist you in determining what type and brand of wheelchair accessible van will best suit your needs.
+We encourage you to call or visit so that we can assist you in determining what type and brand of wheelchair accessible van will best suit your needs and your budget.
 Here is a list of a few products and services we can help you with.

 Comprehensive needs analysis for your mobility vehicle.

 - Assistance in locating funding sources and finance solutions.

 - Complete line of wheelchair vans and accessible vehicles from BraunAbility, VMI, FMI, AMS, Ryno Rollx and others.

 - One of the largest inventories of new and certified pre-owned accessible vehicles.